nuwave/lighthouse/docs/master/testing/phpunit.md

 Once you do your subscription query and get a `TestResponse $response`, you can run the following assertions on it.

-To assert a subscription actually received a broadcast:
+To assert the subscription actually received some broadcasts:

 ```
 // any other way to broadcast would also work